yelsayed/visualize-react-memo/README.md

-# Getting Started with Create React App
+# Visualize React Memoization

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This mini-project is a way to visualize React updates in a component tree.
+Read the full article posted here.

 ## Available Scripts